Grosh (surname)

 Grosh is a surname of several possible origins.
-It may be an Americanized spellings of surnames of Slavic and Germanic surnames derived from nicknames meaning "groschen".
+It may be an Americanized spelling of Slavic and Germanic surnames derived from nicknames meaning "groschen".
 As such it may be either an occupational surname of a moneyer, money lender or money changer, or a nickname of a wealthy or greedy person.
-It may also be derived from the Ukrainian surname Groshok or Russian surname Notable people with this surname include:
+It may also be derived from the Ukrainian surname Groshok, or the Russian surname.

+Notable people with this surname include: